ccxt/ccxt/README.md

 }
 ```

-That usage pattern is usually wrapped up into a core business-logic method called _"a `tick()` function"_, since it reiterates a reaction to the incoming events (aka trading ticks).
-From the two examples above it is obvious, that the generic usage pattern in CCXT Pro and CCXT is identical.
+That usage pattern is usually wrapped up into a core business-logic method called _"a `tick()` function"_, since it reiterates a reaction to the incoming events (aka ticks).
+From the two examples above it is obvious that the generic usage pattern in CCXT Pro and CCXT is identical.

 Many of the CCXT rules and concepts also apply to CCXT Pro: